Shibboleth interconnection

 Step 5: Bind the attributes

-To do this, you will need to edit the attribute-resolver-ldap.xml file and base it on the example below:
+To do this, you will need to edit the attribute-resolver-ldap.xml file and use the example below:

 <!-- LockSelf -->